-- NYCERS emails the OA a list of cases; - OA logs into NYCERS system (web based) and reviews/certifies calculations; - 415 limits are checked for all cases; - Two 415 reports are generated (1 for base benefits; 1 for excess plan); - FAS calculations are checked; - Some cases are compared to data submitted for valuations; - Cases marked computerized are done by NYCERS and reviewed by OA; - Cases marked manual are completely done by OA; - The OA has a doer, checker, reviewer process; - Every 10th case is pulled and reviewed in greater detail; - The OA estimates that the error rate for NYCERS cases is 4-5%; and - Recalculations and re-certifications are performed if contracts are settled late.
+- NYCERS emails the OA a list of cases; - NYCERS tells the OA what to expect during the Corporate Counsel meetings; - OA logs into NYCERS system (web based) and reviews/certifies calculations; - 415 limits are checked for all cases; - Two 415 reports are generated (1 for base benefits; 1 for excess plan); - FAS calculations are checked; - Cases marked computerized are done by NYCERS and reviewed by OA; - Cases marked manual are completely done by OA; - The OA has a doer, checker, reviewer process; - Every 10th case is pulled and reviewed in greater detail; - The OA estimates that the error rate for NYCERS cases is 4-5% (most errors are related to calculation of FAS, age or selection of factors); - Recalculations and re-certifications are performed if contracts are settled late; and - Volume of calculations have doubled as a result of recent contract settlements.

-Issues/processes that differ for POLICE and FIRE include:
+Issues/processes that differ for POLICE (99% choose Straight Life Annuity) and FIRE include:

-- Calculations are delivered to the OA manually by messenger; - Calculations are checked for reasonability; - POLICE and FIRE wait until contracts are settled (this allows the death gamble benefit to be operable for a longer time than would be the case if contracts were settled sooner) to finalize a case; - OA computes the options for POLICE and certifies the computation after the option is elected by member; and - FIRE uses a program developed by OA to generate the option letter; OA certifies the calculation after an option is elected.
+- End of year OA gives complete spreadsheet for POLICE & FIRE - Calculations are delivered to the OA manually by messenger (not by OA choice see page 28); - Calculations are checked for reasonability;

+- POLICE and FIRE wait until contracts are settled (this allows the death gamble benefit to be operable for a longer time than would be the case if contracts were settled sooner) to finalize a case (not a desirable result from OA perspective); - OA computes the options for POLICE and certifies the computation after the option is elected by member; and - FIRE uses a program developed by OA to generate the option letter; OA certifies the calculation after an option is elected. - FIRE gives data sheet with parameters and independent checks.